How to Settle Your FTB Tax Debt in California (Orange County Guide)

 - Owe penalties and interest on an old balance

 The FTB is aggressive.
-Unlike the IRS, they can garnish wages, levy bank accounts, and file tax liens without going to court.
+Unlike the IRS, they can garnish wages, initiate FTB bank levy enforcement, and file tax liens without going to court.

 What Happens If You Don’t Pay Your FTB Balance?